-Example Language: How can we improve the climate change resilience of our forests and what might be holding them back?
-There are two primary forces that have a direct impact on forests-wildfires and logging.
+33. Example Language: Our forests hold critical value in a changing climate, but are not at their full potential as a natural climate change solution.
+What might be holding them back?
+There are two primary forces that we might think of as direct impact on forests-wildfires and logging.
 Let's look first at wildfires.

-Example Language: Thanks to the dramatic images of flames, billowing gray clouds that can blanket entire states with thick, lung-clogging smoke, and blackened landscapes-wildfires are probably the most immediately recognizable impact on a forest.
+34. Example Language: Thanks to the dramatic images of flames, billowing gray clouds that can blanket entire states with thick, lung-clogging smoke, and blackened landscapes-wildfires are probably the most immediately recognizable impact on a forest.
 And because of the increasingly warmer and drier climate, forests in the United States are more prone to wildfires than in past decades.
-In addition, the size and severity of these fires are on the rise, especially in the West where an increasing number of people live in or on the margins of forested areas.
+In addition, the size and frequency of these fires are on the rise, especially in the West where an increasing number of people live in or on the margins of forested areas.